CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 Here are some tactics that may help with videos and problem sets:
 - In Treehouse, it is possible to speed up video playback.
-- Ask for help if you get stuck on the problem sets.
+- Ask for help if you get stuck on a problem.
 - It is possible to ask and answer questions via the Treehouse forums.
 - Review topics in Treehouse as needed as you build your project.